ethereum-optimism/optimism-project-ideas/infrastructure.md

 ### Alternative Virtual Machine for the OP Stack

-Not only can the OP stack accomodate alternative execution clients, it could accomodate completely different execution engines, or different ways to run transactions.
+Not only can the OP stack accommodate alternative execution clients, it could accommodate completely different execution engines, or different ways to run transactions.

 What if rollup smart contracts could be written in MIPS, WASM, RISC V, the JVM,